iox/vagranthobo/README.md

 This is a simple example setup with Hobo and Vagrant.
 You will need to have Vagrant (http://www.vagrantup.com/) and a provider (Virtualbox, Vmware) installed.

-First, set up a Virtual Ubuntu 12.04 with ruby 2.0, the latest Hobo and sqlite (it will take some minutes):
+First, start a Virtual Ubuntu 12.04 with ruby 2.0, the latest Hobo and sqlite (it will take some minutes):

     git clone git@github.com:iox/vagranthobo.git
     cd vagranthobo